Morocco Jewish History Tours

 Day 7: Day excursion to Eurika Valley

 You will begin your day with an excursion to the Ourika Valley, where you will visit the traditional Berber Souks, as well as the Jewish shrines.
-After lunch, you will discover the workshops of the local artisans, enjoying their sophisticated, hand-made products.
+After lunch, you will have the opportunity to discover the workshops of local artisans and enjoy their sophisticated, handmade products.
 Aghbalou in the Ourika Valley, the tomb of Saloman Ben Elhans is cared for by one of the few remaining Berber Jews in Morocco.
-Return To Marrakech for a Jewish dinner in a kosher restaurant with local entertainment.
+Return to Marrakech for a Jewish dinner at a kosher restaurant, accompanied by local entertainment.

 Day 8: Marrakech - Essaouira

 You will begin your day by traveling to Essaouira (Mogador), a picturesque city with a rich history.
-With fascinating antiquity, Essaouira was occupied by the Phoenicians and Carthaginians, supplied essential purple dyes to the Romans, absorbed the sophisticated Jewish arts of silversmith, and spent centuries as a Portuguese enclave.
-Despite the obvious influence of these civilizations, Essaouira has managed to remain a small, authentic Berber town.
+With fascinating antiquity, Essaouira was occupied by the Phoenicians and Carthaginians, supplied essential purple dyes to the Romans, absorbed the sophisticated Jewish arts of silversmithing, and spent centuries as a Portuguese enclave.
+Despite the apparent influence of these civilizations, Essaouira has managed to retain its minor, authentic Berber character.
 Alive with the breath of fresh air provided by the Atlantic, Essaouira is a jewel nestled in the rugged coast, with a vast expanse of empty sands trailing back along the promontory towards the South.
 Essaouira mellah covers over 10 percent of the town, but Jews constituted almost 40 percent of the population in the late 1880s.
 Jewish stars on the doors to the mellah show the degree to which Jews were accepted in Essaouira, to the point that some of the richer Jews did not even live in the mellah.
 Commemorative plaques indicate the buildings in which synagogues were located.
-Former inhabitants of Essaouira, most of them Jewish, formed a committee to rehabilitate the town.
-An important member of the committee is King Hassan II's Economic Advisor, Andre Azoulay.
+Former inhabitants of Essaouira, primarily Jewish, formed a committee to rehabilitate the town.
+An essential member of the committee is King Hassan II's economic advisor, André Azoulay.
 The Jewish cemetery, just outside the city gates, is extremely well-kept.
 After an introductory tour, you will return to your hotel for dinner.

 Day 9: Essaouira - Safi - Oualidiya - Casablanca

 You will travel to Casablanca, stopping at El Oualidia for a seafood lunch.
-You will continue onward to El Jadida, where you will visit the citadel, evidence of the 11th-century Portuguese occupation.
+You will continue to El Jadida, where you will visit the citadel, a testament to the 11th-century Portuguese occupation.
 Finally, you will arrive in Casablanca, having completed a journey that has led you through immeasurable antiquity.
 In El Jadida, south of Casablanca, the 18th-century Portuguese citadel later served as the Jewish quarter.
-It is possible to climb the bastions, where a star of David can be seen on an abandoned synagogue, which was converted from a Portuguese courthouse.
+It is possible to climb the bastions, where a Star of David can be seen on an abandoned synagogue that was converted from a Portuguese courthouse.
 Next to the Portuguese city is a large Jewish cemetery.
 The tombstones of Jewish translators and employees of foreign consuls demonstrate the Jewish role in 19th-century trade with Europe.
 The saint Yahia Assouline is buried in this cemetery.
 You will conclude your day with dinner and spend the night at the Hotel.

 Day 10: Casablanca Jewish historic